Parking at Disney World.

 The only way you can opt out of resort parking fees is if you’re staying on DVC points (or if you have a disability and need handicapped parking).

-3. Rely on Disney Transportation including Buses and Minnie Vans
+3. Rely on Disney Transportation including Buses

 The ultimate way of avoiding Disney parking fees altogether is…don’t bring a car!